 Find & Apply For Licensed Practical / Vocational Nurse Jobs In Oconee, Georgia

-Licensed Practical / Vocational Nurse jobs in Oconee, Georgia involve providing basic nursing care, monitoring patients' health, administering medications, and collaborating with healthcare team members.
-LPNs/LVNs in Oconee must possess a valid license and have a strong understanding of medical terminology and procedures.
-These positions offer hands-on patient care experience.
+Licensed Practical / Vocational Nurse jobs in Oconee, Georgia involve providing basic nursing care under the supervision of registered nurses or physicians.
+Duties include monitoring patient health, administering medications, and assisting with daily activities.
+LPNs/LVNs must possess a valid license and have strong communication and organizational skills.
 Below you can find different Licensed Practical / Vocational Nurse positions in Oconee, Georgia.

 Jobs in Oconee